rtaibah/jekyll-blog/_posts/blog/2020-01-19-teaching-7-year-old-web-design.md

 Over the past year I have been trying to teach my 6 year old Python through games using [Computer Coding Python Games for Kids](https://www.amazon.com/Computer-Coding-Python-Games-Kids/dp/0241317797/ref=sr_1_8?keywords=python+games+for+kids&qid=1579437630&sr=8-8).
 The book starts with teaching the basics of programming like variables, strings, loops...etc.
 This was a bit uninspiring to him, since these concepts were a bit too abstract.
 The lack of immediate results didn't help either.
 You assigned a number to a variable?
 Now what?
 We experimented with [Turtle](http://pythonturtle.org/) a few times.
 He really enjoyed changing colors, and doing loops to create interesting shapes.
 But still the leap from the basics to an actual playable game was a bit too large.

 Which got me thinking, why not start with basic web design?
 HTML/CSS almost has no logic; while results are immediate.
-So over the past weekend I asked Keynan, if he wants to build his own website.
+So over the past weekend I asked Keynan if he wants to build his own website.
 He didn't know what a website was.
 After I explained, he was like 'oh so like an app?'
 Woe to me. 🤦

 we sat down on the kitchen table with his trusty sky blue HP laptop as I told him about `header`, `footer`, and `body` tags using a simple wireframe.
 He wasn't impressed.
 Theoretical is not your thing son?
 Fine.
 I fire up Vim (don't worry I introduce him to Gedit later) and type 'Hi Keynan' inside a `<p>` tag and launched the file in the browser.
 His eyes lit up for a brief second.
 As if saying 'OK that's nice but not all that impressive'...So I envelope his name in a `strong` then an `em`.
 Same look.